 Occupiers Liability Act 1957

-Under the Occupiers Liability Act 1957 the occupier of the property means that person who is in control of the land, premises, building, warehouse, office etc.
+Under OLA 1957, the occupier of the property means a person in control of the land, premises, building, warehouse, office etc.

 When establishing whether someone is in control of the premises the following factors can be taken into account:

 - whether that person is the owner of the property / premises;

 - whether that person had exclusive possession of the property / premises;

 - whether they had the immediate right to enter and to use the property / premise;

 - property rights in the property / premises do not have to exist – a manager, for example, can be an occupier under the control test;